Argumentative Essay Writing — Every Nook and Cranny

 Similarly, an argumentative essay is also developed based on a strong point of view of the author, either supporting or opposing the topic.
-In an argumentative essay, by employing intelligent facts and reasons in their writing, the author tries to convince the audience to agree with their point of view.
+By employing intelligent facts and reasons in their argumentative essay writing, the author tries to convince the audience to agree with their point of view.

 Few points are to be considered while writing an argumentative essay.
 Below are few such tips that will help you if you do not wish to buy essay cheap.